Small business payroll

 What is the best payroll service for small business?

-The best payroll company for small business is one that makes your payroll process easy, efficient, and accurate every payroll period.
-We integrate with many great payroll services that connect with your time tracking that is done automatically.
+The best payroll company for small business is one that makes your payroll process easy, efficient, and accurate every payroll period — like Homebase!

-Using a payroll service that integrates with Homebase means you don’t have to worry about missing any time tracking errors like missed breaks, overtime oversights, inaccurate clock-in times, and more.
+Using our payroll service means you don’t have to worry about missing any time tracking errors like missed breaks, overtime oversights, inaccurate clock-in times, and more.
 The best payroll for small business takes the difficulty and guesswork out of your weekly, bi-weekly, or monthly process.

 How much does a small business pay in payroll taxes?